For nearly 50 years, Mr. Chow Beverly Hills has been on a mission to showcase Beijing cuisine to an American audience.

 Dining at Mr Chow

-I didn't even look for the original works by Andy Warhol before asking to dine al fresco.
+I didn't even look for Andy Warhol's original works before asking to dine al fresco.
 It was quieter, the Spring weather was lovely, and the fading natural light was easier on the eyes.

 The Menu

-For tables of two or more people, you can order one of three semi-prix fixe options:
+For tables of two or more people at Mr Chow in Beverly Hills, you can order one of three semi-prix fixe options:

 - Classic for $92 per person (two-course dinner)